Zhao Jianbo (footballer)

-Zhao Jianbo (赵健博; born 17 May 2001) is a Chinese footballer currently playing as a forward for Dalian Pro.
+Zhao Jianbo (赵健博; born 17 May 2001) is a Chinese footballer currently playing as a forward for Liaoning Tieren.

 Club career

 Zhao Jianbo was selected by the Wanda Group youth player project, and gained a chance to train with Spanish club Villarreal CF in 2013.
 On his return to China he would join Wanda Group owned Dalian Yifang's youth team.
-With them he would win the under-19 championship title in 2018.
+With them, he would win the under-19 championship title in 2018.
 He would go on to be promoted to the senior team in the 2020 Chinese Super League campaign.
-He made his professional debut on 25 August 2020 in a league game against Guangzhou Evergrande that ended in a 2-2 draw.
-He would go on to score his first goal on 14 December 2022 in a league game against Wuhan Three Towns F.C. in a 2-1 defeat.
+He made his professional debut on 25 August 2020 in a league game against Guangzhou Evergrande that ended in a 2–2 draw.
+He would go on to score his first goal on 14 December 2022 in a league game against Wuhan Three Towns F.C. in a 2–1 defeat.

+On 10 January 2025, Zhao joined China League One club Liaoning Tieren.